Guhan-SenSam/Guhan-SenSam/README.md

     <span style="font-size: 18px;"><b>Co-Founder of Oxlac Tech LLP</b></span>
   </p>
 </a>

 # About Me
-Hello 👋, I am Guhan a self taught developer that specializes in Mobile Development.
+Hello 👋, I am Guhan, a self taught developer that specializes in Mobile Development.
 I have been developing mobile apps for the past 4 years in various frameworks and languages.
 I am also experienced in DevOps and Full Stack Web Development.

 ```python
 class AboutMe: